School of Medicine

 Associate Professor of Pediatrics (Stem Cell Transplantation)

 Current Research and Scholarly Interests Genome Editing and Population Dynamics for Gene Therapy and Cancer Research

 Beth L. Pruitt

-Associate Professor of Mechanical Engineering and, by courtesy, of Molecular and Cellular Physiology
+Associate Professor of Mechanical Engineering and, by courtesy, of Molecular and Cellular Physiology and of Bioengineering

 Current Research and Scholarly Interests We are interested in microscale mechanics and MEMS-based metrologies primarily for small scale mechanics sensing and acutation.
 Applied research focuses on systems development and characterization.
 Fundamental research questions focus on mechanotransduction and cellular biomechanics.